wp-plugins/philantro/readme.txt

 3. Screenshot of the Philantro donate process.
 4. Screenshot of the Philantro donate process at the billing stage.
 5. Screenshot of a completed donation.
+6. Philantro's nonprofit dashboard.
+When you register with Philantro, your nonprofit has access to insightful reporting, analytics and tools and more.
+Get Started.